Ergodic theory for Riemann surface laminations: a survey: Topological and metric entropies for hyperbolic Riemann surface laminations

 He shows that the limit exists and is constant $m$-almost everywhere when $m$ is extremal.

 This notion of entropy has been extensively studied for the universal covering of a compact Riemannian manifold, see e.g. Ledrappier \cite{Ledrappier}.

-\begin{problem}\rm It would be of interest to find relations between Kaimanovich entropy and our notions of entropy.
-Moreover, study these relations in the context of singular holomorphic foliations. \end{problem} In Kaimanovich's entropy, the transverse spreading is present through the variation of the heat kernel from leaf to leaf.
-It would be also interesting to make this dependence more explicit.
+\begin{problem}\rm It is interesting to find relations between Kaimanovich entropy and our notions of entropy.
+Moreover, studying these relations in the context of singular holomorphic foliations is also an important question. \end{problem} In Kaimanovich's entropy, the transverse spreading is present through the variation of the heat kernel from leaf to leaf.
+Therefore, a question naturally arises whether one can make this dependence more explicit.

 Here is an open problem from \cite{DinhNguyenSibony14b}.